toybreaker/rokastro/src/content/posts/davina-stephens/index.md

 She can now edit titles, text, collections, tags...
 A streamlined tag logic distributes the artist works into the various pages and sections of the website

-The minimalist website look, color and visual impact, withdraws to a dim level to stage the content protagonist.
+The minimalist website look, colour and visual impact, withdraws to a dim level, almost absent, to stage the content protagonist.

 The website also disposes of all the necessary presentational tools for the  artist PR needs.
-Biography, Artist Statement, QRcodes, BIZcards.
+Biography, Artist Statement, QR codes, BIZ cards.

 [2019>2024]